 1 Tweet from Destruction? – How’s your Social Media Policy?

-Well just from a very quick search on the internet you will find that social media screw ups can be anything from loosing customers or market advantage...
+Social media screw ups can have serious consequences!
+From a very quick search on the internet you will find they can trigger anything from loosing customers or market advantage...

 ...to loosing reputation or confusing the public with hashtags that are not thought through.
 Obviously no business damage done here, but a good example of how easy it is to get wrong...